African Union suspends Mali following coup | DW | 19.08.2020

 The Economic Community of West African States (ECOWAS) condemned the coup in a statement, saying it would close land and air borders to Mali and push for sanctions against "all the putschists and their partners and collaborators."

-The 15-nation bloc, which includes Mali, also said it would exclude the country from its internal decision-making bodies.
+The 15-nation bloc, which includes Mali, said it would meet Thursday do discuss the military coup.
+It also said it would exclude the country from its internal decision-making bodies.

 The foreign minister of Niger, Kalla Ankourao, also expressed disappointment about the coup in Mali in an interview with DW.
 Ankourao is a member of the mediation team of ECOWAS, which is currently chaired by Niger.